rogerclotet/symfony-bootstrapped/README.md

 ### Download an Archive File

-To quickly test Symfony, you can also download an [archive][2] of the Standard Edition and unpack it somewhere under your web server root directory.
+To quickly test Symfony, you can also download an [archive][2] of the Bootstrapped Edition and unpack it somewhere under your web server root directory.

 If you downloaded an archive "without vendors", you also need to install all